edurelated2021/kid-safe-home/README.md

 ```

 By default, the app runs at: `http://localhost:3000`
-Enter user as "admin" and credential as "admin123" to login to the dashboard screen.
+Enter user as "admin" and credential as "admin123" on the Login screen to navigate to the dashboard screen.

 ---